Essential Glock 17 Accessories

 My favorite tactical light is the Streamlight TLR-1 HL.
 I’ve used the TLR-1 for more than a decade and it’s almost like a Timex that just won’t die.
 I’ve seen them run over, dropped in a lake, and undergo all other kinds of abuse.
 It is durable, and because of its popularity, it is easy to find a holster that fits it.
 The TLR-1 runs on two CR123 batteries which are not hard to find online or at a local store.

-One of my favorite features of the TLR-1 HL is how easy it is to attach and remove from a handgun without needing any tools.
-Just about every cop I know carries a TLR-1 on their duty gun.
-The HL is a brighter version that boasts 1,000 lumens of white light.
+One of the best features of the TLR-1 HL is its easy attachment and removal from a handgun without any tools.
+Nearly every cop I know carries a TLR-1 on their duty gun.
+The HL version is even brighter, boasting 1,000 lumens of white light.
 This little tank of light is reasonably priced and fits perfectly on the Glock 17.

 Holosun reflex red dot.